pandurang90/feature_flags/README.md

 ## Usage

+For changes in new version(0.1.0):[Click Here](http://ror-tech.blogspot.com/2014/01/ruby-gem-featureflags-new-features-010.html)

 with feature_flags gem you can easily manage different features in your rails application.You can turn on/off features.

     rails generate feature_flags:install